 There were three head badge types used on Hetchins frames.
 Judging by photographs, early frames had no head badges, in fact the earliest we have seen is 1938 but there may have been earlier examples.

 The first version [top left] was stamped in brass and enamelled with either a blue or black background with red and white trim.
-The fixing holes are 66mm apart.
+The fixing holes are 66mm apart; total height 72mm.
 A few survive with original colors on. [below]

 The second, version [top right] was cast in Mazak alloy with 61mm fixing centres and its was used from the early 40s until the early 60s.
 These are thicker and heavier than the first version.

 The third version [above] was used from the mid 60s until the very early 70s.
 The one pictured above I usually refer to as engraved and was plated and enamelled and is quite difficult to find, not on a frame.
-Fixing holes: 35mm c-to-c.
+Fixing holes: 38mm c-to-c; total height 52mm.